cdwdirect/sos_flow/README.md

 ## Example Code

-The following ANSI C99 code provides a minimal example of using the SOSflow runtime to capture some values:
+The following C source provides a minimal example of using the SOSflow runtime to capture values:
 ```C
 #include <stdio.h>
 #include "sos.h"